 New Voices in Japanese Studies is committed to ensuring that all papers published are original contributions to literature in their field.
-Originality is vetted through supervisor recommendation at the submission stage, a rigorous peer review process, and a signed publication agreement by authors.
+Originality is vetted through supervisor recommendation at the submission stage and a rigorous peer review process.
 From Volume 10, the journal also employs Ithenticate plagiarism detection software to ensure the originality of published work.
 New Voices in Japanese Studies is committed to ensuring that all papers published here represent original contributions to literature, and all third-party sources are credited appropriately.
 Papers that do not meet these criteria will not be published.
 Refer to the Publication Policy page for further details.

 Open Access, Creative Commons